skkama1h/retail-use-cases_temp/use-cases/langchain/video-summarization/README.md

 You can run the entire pipeline using a single script.
 This script will run the video summarization pipeline and then merge the chunk summaries and assign an anomaly score.

-Please open the `driver.sh` and edit three variables:
+Please open the `run.sh` and edit three variables:
 * `input_video` - path to the video file

-If you are using a different model for the VLM/LLM, **only then edit the following variables**:
 * `vlm_model` - path to the MiniCPM openVINO optimized model

+If you are using a different model for the LLM/Summary Merger, **only then edit the following variables**:
 * `llm_model` - path to the Llama openVINO optimized model

-Then run the script: `./driver.sh`
+Then run the script: `./run.sh`